0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

 note the `while(dut.core.stall.value == 0b1)` which waits fot the end of the flush

 ## 9 : Testing our new CSR functionnality live on FPGA

-Okay, before adding the counters for `Zicntr`, we'll test our CSR live on the FPGA.

 Remember our old `test.s` program to blink leds ?